 - 3. Immunizations: The District shall provide a period of 30 days from the date of enrollment, or such other time frame as determined by the rules of the Interstate Commission, within which students may obtain any immunizations required by the District.
-Where the District's requirements include a series of immunizations, initial vaccinations must be obtained within 30 days, or within the timeline determined to be reasonable by the Interstate Commission.
-Exemption from these immunization requirements is available as described in Policy 3525 and IC 39-4802. - 4.
+Where the District's requirements include a series of immunizations, initial vaccinations must be obtained within 30 days, or within the timeline determined to be reasonable by the Interstate Commission. - 4.
 Kindergarten and 1st Grade Entrance Age: Students shall be allowed to continue their enrollment at grade level at the District, commensurate with their grade level from their receiving school, including kindergarten, at the time of transition.
-However, the provisions of IC33-201 regarding attaining the age of five on or before the first day of September for enrollment in kindergarten and attaining the age of six on or before the first day of September or having attained the age of five and having completed a private or public out of State kindergarten for the required 450 hours for enrollment in first grade, shall continue to apply.
+However, the provisions of Idaho Code Section 33-201 regarding attaining the age of five on or before the first day of September for enrollment in Kindergarten, and attaining the age of six on or before the first day of September or having attained the age of five and having completed a private or public out of State kindergarten for the required 450 hours for enrollment in first grade, shall continue to apply.